COVID-19 cases climb by 2

 COVID-19 cases climb by 2 Back to video

-This brings the total number of confirmed cases to 177 since March.
-Twenty-one cases are active, Algoma Public Health says.
+This brings the total number of confirmed cases to 186 since March.
+Thirty cases are active as of Monday, Algoma Public Health says.